nicwaller/trustee/WHY.md

 A tiny wrapper command that enables reporting on any existing cron job.

     30 4 * * * /opt/morning_backup.sh
-    30 4 * * * trustee -h myserver /opt/morning_backup.sh
+    30 4 * * * trustee exec -h myserver /opt/morning_backup.sh

-The wrapper `trustee-send` would send a message to `myserver` when the job is first started, every so often (heartbeat) while the job is running, and again finally when the job finishes.
+The wrapper `trustee exec` would send a message to `myserver` when the job is first started, every so often (heartbeat) while the job is running, and again finally when the job finishes.
 The heartbeat could include stdout/stderr, and the final message would include the exit code.
 Probably would want to support setting options in /etc/trustee and ~/.trustee instead of needing to specify them in the crontab.
 Another maybe useful flag would be TTL so the Trustee server can detect subsequent failures.

+In some cases `trustee exec` might not be quite what you want.
+Maybe you have a complicated cron task and you want to profile the first part, second part, and total runtime.
+In that case, you could use `trustee begin` and `trustee end`.
+Or maybe this would be better addressed with something like `trustee split` like a stopwatch lap counter.

 # Future Plans